Angry French diplomats drop discretion to strike over reform

 “Today, I am on strike,” Deputy Ambassador to the United States Aurelie Bonal tweeted.
 “Diplomats negotiate, talk, compromise.
 They generally do not go on strike.”

-Among concerns over the reform, Bonal raised yet another concern of protesting diplomats who contend the change could generate: cronyism.
+Bonal raised yet another worry that protesting diplomats contend the change could generate: cronyism.
 “Without a diplomatic corps, it will be much easier for the (government) to appoint friends at all levels of diplomatic jobs,” she tweeted.

 Dominique de Villepin, a former prime minister and foreign minister known for an eloquent 2003 speech at the United Nations in which he declared French opposition to the U.S.-led invasion of Iraq, labeled the pending reform in a tweet last month “A historic fault.”